Damitri411/Simulated-QRJM/README.md

 link : https://www.researchgate.net/publication/383265217_A_quantile-regression_approach_to_bivariate_longitudinal_joint_modeling

-Simulation code in : Simulation QRJM.R
+# A. Simulation code in : Simulation QRJM.R

-Plots :
+# B. JAGS model in : QRJM.model.txt

+# C. Code for plots are in : Plots.R

+# The plots are :

 (1) Data contour plot